Slovenia's STA — a symbol of resistance within the country | DW | 02.06.2021

 "Despite this, the government side has filed an objection, meaning that the matter will definitely go to court.
 We must simply trust the legal process, because the law is clear and in our favor," said Potocnik.

 "By refusing to finance the service, the government is targeting all STA employees — holding them hostage and punishing them collectively, even though they have done nothing wrong.
-The easiest way to describe the situation is as revolutionary voluntarism," explained Dr. Dejan Vercic, professor of communication science at the Faculty of Social Sciences, University of Ljubljana and first director of the Slovenian Press Agency.
+The easiest way to describe the situation is as revolutionary voluntarism," explained Dr. Dejan Vercic, professor of communication science at the Faculty of Social Sciences, University of Ljubljana and the STA's founding director.

 According to Vercic, this voluntarism [the principle that individuals are free to choose goals and how to achieve them within the bounds of certain societal and cultural constraints — the ed.] means that the government can justify disregarding rules and laws if it's in the national interest, because they limit or at least slow down the realization of a politician's revolutionary will.
 "Concretely, the government is trying to replace the STA director with officials from the Government Office for Communication, with the aim of directly subordinating the agency," said Vercic.

-Thirty years ago, when STA was being established, Vercic could never have imagined that it would be necessary to defend the freedom of journalistic work today in Slovenia against government voluntarism.
+Thirty years ago, when STA was being established, Vercic could never have imagined that it would be necessary to defend the freedom of journalistic work in Slovenia against such a phenomenon.

 To coincide with last month's International Press Freedom Day, the Slovenian Journalists' Association, together with the Slovenian Journalists' Union, launched a fundraising campaign for the agency's existence.
 The campaign #zaobSTAnek — also called "Take a STAnd" — was supported by the European Federation of Journalists, the International Press Institute and The European Alliance of News Agencies.